 At a time when Americans of every political creed are struggling to create a spirit of reunion and communication between all parts of our country, we think this gesture on your part would be greeted with gratitude and the strongest approval by thousands of young people, who now consider John Sinclair a political martyr, imprisoned for his Left Wing beliefs.
-We do not believe you will allow these beliefs to influence your judgement in this serious matter.
-But there is one aspect of John Sinclair's case which helps to promote this belief in his martyrdom, among young people.
+We do not believe you will allow these beliefs to influence your Wing beliefs.
+We do not believe you value these beliefs to influence your judgement in this serious matter.
+Buthere is one aspect of John Sinclair's there is one aspect of John Sinclair's case which helps to promote this belief in his martyrdom, among young people.
 The evidence against him was obtained by a police informer, using the tactics of entrapment.
-It seems to us that this fact casts a moral cloud over the state's case, making our request for a re-examination and possible communitation of John Sinclair's sentence all the more urgent.
+It seems to us that this fact casts a moral cloud over the state's case, making our request for a re-examination and possible communication of John Sinclair's sentence all the more urgent.